ignite/cli/docs/7 Frontend/1 Overview.md

 # Frontend Overview

-When scaffolding a blockchain, Starport also creates a Vue frontend application in `vue` directory.
-If this directory exists, `starport serve` automatically runs `npm run serve`.
+A Vue frontend app is created in `vue` directory when a blockchain is scaffolded.
+If the `vue` directory exists, the `starport serve` command automatically runs `npm run serve`.

 The frontend app is built using the `@starport/vue` and `@starport/vuex` packages.
 More information and documentation can be found in the [`tendermint/vue`](https://github.com/tendermint/vue) monorepo.